ArunS111/spring-data-jpa-example02/README.md

 spring-data-jpa-example02
 =========================

-* Gradle build using group version overrides with fail on conflict resolution
+* Gradle build using group version overrides to intentionally fail on conflict resolution

-* Annotation processor generation using querydsl entities ,querydslJpa entities and autovalue.
+* Annotation processor generation using default Querydsl entities, QuerydslJpa entities and Autovalue.

 * Annotation Processing is disabled in the Compile Task and handled explicity for each processor.